jamt9000/DVE/README.md

 |  64 | smallnet | :heavy_check_mark: | 3.42 | [config](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/models/mafl-keypoints-celeba-smallnet-64d-dve/2019-08-11_08-40-48/config.json), [model](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/models/mafl-keypoints-celeba-smallnet-64d-dve/2019-08-11_08-40-48/model_best.pth), [log](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/log/mafl-keypoints-celeba-smallnet-64d-dve/2019-08-11_08-40-48/info.log) |
 |  64 | hourglass | :heavy_check_mark: | TODO | [config](TODO), [model](TODO), [log](TODO) |

-**AFLW and AFLW-MTFL landmark regression**
+**AFLW landmark regression**

 To compare with prior work, we evaluate the learned embeddings on AFLW under two settings: with and without finetuning the embedding on the AFLW dataset (without annotations).
-There are two slightly different partitions of AFLW that have been used in prior work, the first is the MTFL split used in [2], [3] (we call this split AFLW-MTFL).
-The second is a set of recropped faces released by [7] (here we simply call this AFLW).
+There are two slightly different partitions of AFLW that have been used in prior work.
+One is a set of recropped faces released by [7] (here we simply call this AFLW).
+The second is the MTFL split of AFLW used in the works of [2], [3] (we call this split AFLW-MTFL).

 *Without finetuning on AFLW*